 If you meet these two criteria, please email email@example.com to apply for a spot.
 We have set aside 5 spots for payment plan enrollments.

-If you can afford to pay for part but not all of the class, we have set aside 5 spots for Pay What You Can Afford enrollment.
-To enroll under this plan, please email email@example.com.
-We’ve set aside 5 spots for these students.
+If you can afford to pay for part but not all of the class, we have set aside up to 7 spots for Pay What You Can Afford enrollment.
+To enroll under this plan, please email firstname.lastname@example.org.
 You can pay any amount, but we do request that you pay at least $50.
 However, if that is beyond your budget…

 There are at least 5 spots available for Sentient Squid Scholarship recipients.